For the Openhearted (& Frugal) Traveler

 - Closed-toed sneakers/trainers – if you plan on long hikes in the lava fields or going zip-lining

 - You might need a light long sleeved shirt (for hiking amongst the jungle areas), and lightweight long pants (again for the hiking).
-Non-toxic bug repellent is a good idea if you plan on spending time on the windward side of the island (Paia, Haiku, Hana etc.) Badger and Burt’s Bees make great bug spray.
+Non-toxic bug repellent is a good idea if you plan on spending time on the windward side of the island (Paia, Haiku, Hana etc.) Badger and Burt’s Bees make great non-toxic bug spray.

 I DO NOT recommend getting a package deal through an airline or outlet like Orbitz.
 There are so many restrictions and fine print that it’s just not worth it.
 If you need to change anything after purchase you either can’t or you pay a crazy fee.
 Not cool.
 Also you’ll get stuck with giant corporate behemoths and will miss the cool local places.

-You will need a car.
+You will need a car on Maui.

 Where to Stay